-Excluded: 26 562 Problems of Underdeveloped Countries, 26 2502 Political Economy of Development and 26 2503 Sociology of Development.
+Excluded: 26.562 Problems of Underdeveloped Countries, 26.2502 Political Economy of Development and 26.2503 Sociology of Development.

-Within a broadly comparative historical framework, the principal arguments concerning the origins and nature of the inequality of nation states and the inequality of people.
-The nature and extent of the economic gulf between the so-called 'developed' and 'developing' worlds and between classes and groups within the 'developing world and then the various explanations of mass poverty and inequality.
-In particular the legacies of colonialism, dependence and dependency theory, internal colonization, population pressures, scarcity of natural resources, and the roles of eitles and governments in developing states.
+Within a broadly comparative historical framework, the principal arguments concerning the origins and nature of the inequality of nation states and the inequality of people are examined.
+The nature and extent of the economic guil between the so-called 'developed' and 'developing' world and between classes and groups within the 'developing' world and then the various explanations of mass poverty and inequality.
+Emphasis on the legacies of colonialism, dependence and dependency theory, internal colonization, population pressures, scarcity of natural resources, and the roles of elites and governments in developing states.